Cheeseburger (Single Patty with Condiments) (1 Sandwich) and Potato French Fries (1 10 Strips (2 Inches To 3 1/2 Inches))

 Walk After Eating

-Engage in a light physical activity such as a short walk after your meal to help your body utilize glucose more effectively.
+Engage in light physical activity, such as a 10-15 minute walk after your meal, to help your muscles use up the glucose more efficiently.

 Find Glucose response for your favourite foods